reece-iriye/PQR-Conversions/README.md

 Total not in subset:  1423
 ```

 Our hypothesis is false.
 The `protein-ligand.pqr` file contains altered data but still contains some of the same atomic data when binding happens between the protein from `protein.pqr` and the ligand from `ligand.pqr`.
+While the `protein.pqr` and `protein-ligand.pqr` files contain the exact same number of atoms, the data for these atoms is different.